pymor/pymor/docs/source/tutorial_optimization.rst

 We can use a standard RB method to build a surrogate model for the FOM.
 As a result, the solution of the primal equation is no longer expensive and the optimization method can evaluate the objective functional quickly.
-For this, we define a standard |CoerciveRBReductor| and use the
-|MinThetaParameterFunctional| for an estimation of the coerciviy
+For this, we define a standard :class:`~pymor.reductors.coercive.CoerciveRBReductor` and use the :class:`~pymor.parameters.functionals.MinThetaParameterFunctional` for an estimation of the coerciviy constant.
-constant.

 .. jupyter-execute::